michaeluno/admin-page-framework/readme.txt

 In addition, your tutorials and snippets for the framework can be listed in the manual.
 Let us know it [here](https://github.com/michaeluno/admin-page-framework/issues?direction=desc&labels=Documentation&page=1&sort=created&state=open).

-= Does my commercial product which incorporates your framework library have to be released under GPL? = No. The demo plugin is released under GPLv2 or later but the library itself is released under MIT.
+= Does my commercial product incorporating your framework library have to be released under GPL? = No. The demo plugin is released under GPLv2 or later but the library itself is released under MIT.

 = How do I retrieve the stored options? =
 The framework stores them as an organized multidimensional array in the options table in a single row.
 So use the `get_option()` function and pass the instantiated class name as the key or the custom key if you specify one in the constructor.

 For instance, if your instantiated class name is `APF` then the code would be `get_option( 'APF' );` Alternatively, use the [AdminPageFramework::getOption()](http://admin-page-framework.michaeluno.jp/en/v3/class-AdminPageFramework.html#_getOption) static method.

+= Can I set a custom post type as a root page? =
+Yes.
+For built-in root menu items or create your own ones, you need to use the `setRootMenuPage()` method.
+For root pages of custom post types, use `setRootMenuPageBySlug()`.

+e.g.
+`$this->setRootMenuPageBySlug( 'edit.php?post_type=apf_posts' );`

 == Other Notes ==